fooelisa/pyiosxr/README.md

 ```

 ### Debugging Connection
-create a logfile of the communication between pyIOSXR and the router.
+Log the communication between pyIOSXR and the router to any file-like like stdout, or an actual file:
 ```python
 >>> from pyIOSXR import IOSXR
 >>> import sys